Three pink tennis balls on a blue court

 ITF Rule 23: “In all cases when a let is called, except when a service let is called on a second service, the whole point shall be replayed.”

-Is a ball rolling onto the court a let?
+In tennis, is a ball rolling onto the court a let?

 Source: